onnx/turnkeyml/README.md

 We are on a mission to make it easy to use the most important tools in the ONNX ecosystem.
 TurnkeyML accomplishes this by providing a full SDK for LLMs with the Lemonade SDK, as well as a no-code CLIs for general ONNX workflows with `turnkey`.

-## 🍋 Lemonade SDK: Quickly serve, benchmark and deploy LLMs

-# The Lemonade SDK Project has moved to: https://github.com/lemonade-sdk/lemonade
+## 🚧 🍋The Lemonade SDK Project has moved to: https://github.com/lemonade-sdk/lemonade 🚧

-## The new PyPI package name is `lemonade-sdk`
+The new PyPI package name is `lemonade-sdk`

-## The new Lemonade_Server_Installer.exe is at: https://github.com/lemonade-sdk/lemonade/releases
+The new Lemonade_Server_Installer.exe is at: https://github.com/lemonade-sdk/lemonade/releases

-## Please migrate to the new repository and package as soon as possible.
+Please migrate to the new repository and package as soon as possible.

 For example:
 ```